-The Print and Production Team is responsible for conceptualizing, designing, producing, and aiding in the distribution of Barnard’s promotional communications.
-Whether you’re creating a poster or newsletter, a research report or a brochure, the print and production team will work with you from the inception of a project to create a publication that not only best reaches your target audience but also reflects the refreshed visual identity of the College.
+Whether you’re creating a poster or newsletter, a research report or a brochure, the design and production team will work with you from the inception of a project to the end to create materials that best reach your target audience and reflect the refreshed visual identity of the College.

 Steps for requesting printed materials:

-Usually with 2-3 days of receiving your first round of edits, we will send you a second design proof.
+- Review the second proof.
+Within 2-3 days of receiving your first round of edits, we will send you a second design proof.
 Changes to this proof should be smaller in scale.
 Elements of the design, including artwork and layout, should be finalized here.
-You should also review the text for any additional edits that need to be made.